viennguyenbkdn/Cosmos_Stride/STRIDE-TESTNET-2/Guide for IBC Relayer.md

         sed -i -e "s/^indexer *=.*/indexer = \"kv\"/" $HOME/.gaia/config/config.toml

-4. Expose your RPC endpoint to public, then Hermes can be reached (If Hermes and your fullnodes are same vps, no need to do it)
+4. Expose your RPC endpoint to public, then Hermes can be reached (If Hermes and your fullnodes are on same vps, no need to do it)

         sed -i.bak -e 's|^laddr = \"tcp:\/\/.*:\([0-9].*\)57\"|laddr = \"tcp:\/\/0\.0\.0\.0:\157\"|' $HOME/.stride/config/config.toml
         sed -i.bak -e 's|^laddr = \"tcp:\/\/.*:\([0-9].*\)57\"|laddr = \"tcp:\/\/0\.0\.0\.0:\157\"|' $HOME/.juno/config/config.toml